Ben Krefta for hire...

 • Preliminary schedule: Initial concepts due.
 Revisions due.
 Final art date.

-• Other questions: Will you handel the printing aspects?
-Other there other services I must provide such as contacting other illustrators or writers.
+• Other questions: Will you handle the printing aspects?
+Are there additional services I must provide such as sub-contracting other professional to collaborate.
 Is there anything I have worked on in the past which you'd like incorporated into your design?
 What is the final deliverable?
-Digital content, disk or printed piece?
+Digital content uploaded to the web, supplied on a disk or printed material?

 What happens next?..

-Once I have agreed to take on your request and understand fully what you'd like, we shall sign a written agreement to confirm what we have discussed, then I'll get stuck in.
+Once I have agreed to take on your request and understand fully what you'd like, we shall typically sign a written agreement to confirm what we have discussed, after which work can begin.
 Some smaller private commissions will not require a contract.

 I usually deliver work in stages.
 If I was working on a character design for example, I'll supply a sketch to show the client how I am interpreting the brief.
 Providing the sketch is approved, I'll then supply a final line art version.
-I'll then supply a finished coloured version, then, if need be, I'll deliver the final in a high resolution format via CD.
+I'll then supply a finished coloured version.
+If need be, I'll deliver the final in a high resolution format via disc.

 Changes and Amendments...

-All art and design tasks take time and effort, so it's important to make sure I will be compensated in the event a project takes longer than initially expected due to changes or new requirements made after beginning work.
+I'm sure my clients appreciate all art and design tasks can take a great deal of time and effort.
+Therefore it's important to make sure I will be compensated in the event a project takes longer than initially expected due to changes or new requirements made after the work has began.
 Hopefully you would have checked out some of my previous illustrations and designs and will have an idea of how I tackle a brief.
 Also I like to get a good understanding of what's required before even picking up a pencil to help prevent any problems after work has commenced.

 • By commissioning Ben Krefta, you are hiring a professional to provide art and design based solutions.
 I understand client requirements and always aim to deliver the highest quality designs and services.